-If you can be bothered ... this game is free.
-The images are A4 format and there are cut lines.
-Save the images in a folder, print and play.
+If you do not mind ... this game is free.
+The images are in A4 format and include cut lines.
+Save the images in a folder, print them, and play.
 This game must not be sold.
-If it is, you will be responsible for paying the royalties.
-I am not responsible for your printing costs and what may result."
+If it is, you will be responsible for paying any royalties.
+I am not responsible for your printing costs or for anything that may result from them.

 INTRODUCTION

 The game consists of 182 different cards.
 It can be played alone or in a group.
-There's regular ONIROO (group) and SOLITAIRE ONIROO.
-The game aims to be the creation of daydreams.
+There is regular ONIROO (group play) and SOLITAIRE ONIROO.
+The aim of the game is the creation of daydreams.

-GAME GOAL: to be the first player to complete one or more dreams - which must be made up of a SYMBOL card (D) and/or a FREE card (E) - and then to lay the WAKE-UP card (J) in front of all to be declared the winner.
+GAME OBJECTIVE: to be the first player to complete one or more dreams — which must be made up of a SYMBOL card (D) and/or a FREE card (E) — and then place the WAKE-UP card (J) in front of everyone in order to be declared the winner.

-To make learning the game easier, there are 5 levels of difficulty.
-From easy to more complicated.
+To make the game easier to learn, there are 5 levels of difficulty, from easy to more complex.

 For 2 to 6 players.